FokkeB/subset36/README.md

     balise_codec.exe -i dummy_input.csv -o dummy_output.csv -f hex -v1

 ### Python module
-The Python module "balise_codec.pyd" (a compiled version is included, tested with Python 3.11.5) can be used to convert balise contents in Python natively.
+The Python module (compiled versions are included) can be used to convert balise contents in Python natively.
+See the example code for more information.

-The function 'convert' receives unshaped and/or shaped balise data from Python in a string of lines.
-Each line is terminated by a newline ('\n') - character and contains one of the following fields, or both (separated by a semicolon) :
-- unshaped hex data (output of balise design process)
-- shaped data (either hex or base64, either short or long)

-If only one field is given, the module will calculate the other field.
-If both input fields are given, the module will verify the correctness (is the shaped data correct? do the two fields match? etc).
-Comments are preceded with a '#', to allow loading balise data from files with comments.
-See included example ("dummy_input.csv").
-The module returns to Python another string containing one of these lines for each line in the input data:

-    <unshaped hex short/long>;<shaped hex/base64 short/long>;<errorcode>\n

-The definition of the error codes (0=OK) is given below.

 ### Error codes
 The error codes below can be generated when checking / shaping a telegram.
 See SUBSET-036 paragraph 4.3 for more details concerning error codes >= 10.